sachinoo/p1.SachinKarki/README.md

 touch on the screen.

 ## Current microwave in USE
-    This demonstrates the used of microwave setting 30 seconds timer.
+    This demonstrates the use of microwave setting 30 seconds timer.

 ![ezgif-7-f85ba6d29f18](https://user-images.githubusercontent.com/24665608/109351257-9949fb00-783e-11eb-8577-7e9feeed5420.gif)
 ## Issues with the current microwave